 Confluence is a great foundation, but customizations are the key to getting it to look, feel and operate like an intranet.
-Refined sites add website-like structure and organization, custom themes, and end-user personalizations to boost engagement while helping users find what they need quickly and easily.
+Refined Sites add website-like structure and organization, custom themes, and end-user personalizations to boost engagement while helping users find what they need quickly and easily.

 Watch the step-by-step guide